leg0/WinLIRC/DLL/TbsQBOX/TbsQbox-readme.txt

-TBS-CXT BDA 1.0
+TBS-QBOX BDA 1.0
 ============

-This plugin is for the CX2388x-based TBS,Prof PC-DVB tuners with BDA-drivers.
+This plugin is for the TBS PC-DVB USB tuners with BDA-drivers.

 In config need select tuner device number (if installed many tuners).